 - How and how often should you test?

 What is the Glucose-Ketone Index (GKI)?

-The Glucose-Ketone Index was originally conceived by Dr. Thomas Seyfried and his team at the University of Boston to track overall metabolic health in cancer patients.
+The Glucose-Ketone Index was originally conceived by Dr. Thomas Seyfried and his team at Boston College to track overall metabolic health in cancer patients.
 It was quickly adopted as a benchmark for those with other metabolic conditions and anyone who wants to keep tabs on their metabolic health.

 Your GKI is the ratio of your blood sugar to blood ketones at any given point in time.

 Tracking blood sugar or blood ketones separately can also be useful but the ratio provides added insight and a quick benchmark for someone pursuing therapeutic ketosis, like me.

 The results showed a clear relationship between the GKI and therapeutic efficacy using ketogenic diets and calorie restriction.
 The GKI is a simple tool that can help monitor the efficacy of metabolic therapy in preclinical animal models and in clinical trials for malignant brain cancer and possibly other cancers that express aerobic fermentation.Meidenbauer, Joshua & Mukherjee, Purna.
 (2015).
 The glucose ketone index calculator: A simple tool to monitor therapeutic efficacy for metabolic management of brain cancer.
 Nutrition & metabolism.
 12. 12.
 10.1186/s12986-015-0009-2.

 GKI is blood glucose (mmol/L) divided by blood ketones [BHB] (mmol/L).
 If you’re in the US, it is blood glucose (mg/dL) divided by 18 divided by blood ketones [BHB] (mmol/L).